Mobile launcher platform

-There are alternatives ITL.
-Horizontal assembly and transport to the pad is used by Russia, by ULA for the Delta IV family, and by SpaceX for the Falcon 9 family.
-Vertical assembly on the launch pad is used for smaller launch vehicles and for the SpaceX Starship.
+Alternatives to the ITL procedure include horizontal assembly and transport to the pad, used by Roscosmos, by the United Launch Alliance for the Delta IV family, and by SpaceX for the Falcon 9 family, and vertical assembly on the launch pad, used for smaller launch vehicles, the Saturn I family, and the SpaceX Starship.

 Kennedy Space Center

-From 1967 to 2011, three platforms were used at the LC-39 to support NASA's launch vehicles.
+From 1967 to 2011, three platforms were used at the LC-39 to support NASA's launch vehicles at the Kennedy Space Center.
 Formerly called Mobile Launchers (ML), the mobile launcher platforms were constructed for transporting and launching the Saturn V rocket for the Apollo program lunar landing missions of the 1960s and 1970s.
 Each ML originally had a single exhaust vent for the Saturn V's engines.
 The Mobile Launchers also featured a 380 ft Launch Umbilical Tower (LUT) with nine swing arms that permitted servicing of the vehicle on the launch pad, and swung away from it at launch.

 The Mobile Launchers were built by Ingalls Iron Works.
 The swing arms were constructed by Hayes International.

 After the Apollo program, the bases of the Mobile Launchers were modified for the Space Shuttle.
 The Launch Umbilical Towers from ML-2 and ML-3 were removed.
 Portions of these tower structures were erected at the two launch pads, 39A and 39B.
 These permanent structures were known as the Fixed Service Structures (FSS).
 The LUT from ML-1 was taken apart and stored in the Kennedy Space Center's industrial area.
 Efforts to preserve the LUT in the 1990s failed due to a lack of funding, and it was scrapped.

 In addition to removal of the umbilical towers, each Shuttle-era MLP was extensively reconfigured with the addition of two Tail Service Masts (TSM), one on either side of the main engine exhaust vent.
 These 31 ft masts contained the feed lines through which liquid hydrogen (LH2) and liquid oxygen (LOX) were loaded into the shuttle's external fuel tank, as well as electrical hookups and flares that were used to burn off any ambient hydrogen vapors at the launch site immediately prior to Main Engine start.